adscorp100/mdhomecarebuild/src/content/blog/how-to-start-a-successful-ndis-business-in-australia-the-ultimate-2025-guide.md

 - NDIS directories (MyCareSpace, Clickability)
 - Community networking (LACs, support coordinators)
 - Events, expos, word-of-mouth referrals

+For a more detailed guide on attracting participants, see our article on [how to find and get NDIS clients](/blog/how-to-find-get-ndis-clients-support-worker).

 ### 5.2 Building Client Trust & Exceptional Service